 - Wild-Caught Fish

 You see, the hunting lifestyle is already one that supports cancer-fighting qualities.
 Then you add in the miles we hike through the most beautiful scenery upon which you’ve ever placed your eyes.
 According to the National Cancer Institute, stress increases the likelihood of cancer, plus exercise increases health.
-Obviously, an experience, such as hunting, that brings joy is one that’s anticarcinogenic.
+An experience, such as hunting, that brings joy is anti-carcinogenic.

-For my Daily Visions, I’ll be continuing my quest for health as well as spreading the news that hunting is healthy.
-Best wishes to you, each day, and in the New Year.
+For my Daily Visions, I’ll be continuing my quest for health and spreading the news that hunting is healthy.
+Best wishes to you each day and in the New Year.
 Get outside.
-Live healthy.
+Live healthily.
 Be happy.